usnistgov/xslt3-functions/directory-manifest/readme.md

 Writes descriptions of your folder's XML-based contents, dynamically.

+Also provides examples of
+  - XProc 1.0 polling the file system
+  - XProc 1.0 delivering markup and Markdown outputs
+  - XProc 1.0 wrapping a call to XProc 1.0 to encapsulate logic.

-Run the XProc providing the path to the subdirectory you want and it writes out a report.
+Run XProc providing the path to the subdirectory you want and it writes out a report.

-Output ports are defined for HTML and Markdown formats - save either one or both.
+For the main pipeline, output ports are defined for echoed input, HTML and Markdown formats - save any or all.

+For convenience a small 'wrapper' pipeline is also available, hard-coded to produce Markdown (only) and write it to the file system, with a  simpler interface.

 Currently the utility attempts to read `xml`, `xsd`, `xsl`, `xslt`, `xpr`, `xsd` and `sch`, providing a lightweight but useful synopsis of file contents.